beman-project/beman/docs/governance.md

 # 1. Purpose

 The Beman Project is dedicated to providing the guidance and facilities to ensure the highest quality libraries in ISO standard C++.
 We help library authors with development best practices, peer review, and contributing to the C++ standard.
-We distribute the libraries that are proposed to for standardization to ensure feedback ahead of standardization.
+We distribute the libraries proposed for standardization to facilitate early usage and feedback.
+The Beman project is named in memory of Beman Dawes - co-founder of [[www.boost.org][Boost]].

 # 2. Membership

 ## 2.1 Membership Criteria:

-Membership in the Beman Project is open to individuals who actively contribute to the development of libraries and proposal to the ISO Standard.
+Membership in the Beman Project is open to individuals and organizations actively contributing to the development of libraries proposed to the ISO Standard.
 Contributors must adhere to the organization's code of conduct.
 Members are individuals who fill a role in the project structure.

 ## 2.2 Membership Rights and Responsibilities: